bhoptee/trueman-chiro/src/pages/therapies.md

         actions: []
         content: Is a type of taping used to assist muscular function, reduce pain and improve physiological recovery.
-It can be applied in a variety of ways, depending on if the aim is to facilitate / help a muscle function or reduce pain, amongst other applications.
+It can be applied in a variety of ways, depending on whether the aim is to facilitate / help a muscle function or reduce pain, amongst other applications.
 template: landing
 ---